 But as I've said from the day we began this journey all those months ago, the change we need isn't just about new programs and policies.
-It's about a new politics - a politics that calls on our better angels instead of encouraging our worst instincts; one that reminds us of the obligations we have to ourselves and one another
+It's about a new politics - a politics that calls on our better angels instead of encouraging our worst instincts.